andreac0/BeRTo-RecordLinkageTool/README.md

-# record_linking_tool
+# BeRTo - Business Registry Record Linkage Tool

- Python-based tool to link legal entity datasets when no common ID is available, using name and address information
+ PySpark-based tool to link legal entity datasets when no common ID is available, using name and address information